Your Guide to Ongoing Care

 Effective Date: 10 August 2025

-Last Updated: 5 Dec 2025
+Last Updated: 5 March 2026

 This page outlines how intake, programs, communication, HTMA, and ongoing care operate at the Mineral Balancing Clinic.
 It applies to all new clients, current clients, and returning clients resuming care after time away.

-These policies replace the previous PPS-based system.
+These policies replace the previous PPS-based system and also introduce a new family and household intake model.

 1. Eligibility